 Wheel of Wisdom

-This distinctively tailored curriculum is founded on the ability to deploy cross discipline skills to enable the children to make connections with their learning guided by the Wheel of Wisdom enabling pupils to have effective working vocabularies / schemata – ‘schema’ is a complex interconnected web of prior knowledge which allows learning of new content to become layered and embedded upon concepts within pupil’s long term memory.
+This distinctively tailored curriculum is founded on the ability to deploy cross discipline skills to enable the children to make connections with their learning guided by the Wheel of Wisdom enabling pupils to have effective working vocabularies / schemata – ‘schema’ is a complex interconnected web of knowledge which allows learning to become layered and embedded upon concepts within pupil’s long term memory.

 Pre Teaching is about ensuring ALL pupils have equal access to the curriculum offer through a range of well thought out and pre planned sequencing of teaching strategies.
 For example, if EYFS are starting a topic about ‘The Beach’, early on in the topic launch activities would include examples such as a visit to the local beach so all children have felt sand through their fingers and toes, before then being introduced to a class text that is all about jumping barefoot on the beach.
 Pre teaching activities could include class educational visits/ pre teaching of facts or concepts before children are asked to apply them/ baseline assessment/ visitors coming in to school.